 - Stay tuned for more Fitbit Charge 3 deals during Black Friday 2020

 Today's cheapest Fitbit Charge 3 prices

 The standard Fitbit Charge 3 is currently available in two colour schemes.
 One tracker comes with a graphite aluminium case with a black strap, while another option goes for a rose gold tracker with a blue grey strap.
 You can usually view both options on the same page at most retailers.
-The standard Fitbit Charge 3 is out now.

 Today's best Fitbit Charge 3 Special Edition prices

 Fitbit isn't averse to creating a special edition for its products, just like Apple and its smartwatches, or Ubisoft and its insane number of special editions for an Assassin's Creed game.
 Thankfully, there's not much to get confused about with the Fitbit Charge 3 Special Edition.
 The difference between the regular and Special Edition Fitbit Charge 3 involve prices, wrist strap options and Fitbit Pay.

 As you can tell via our price comparison below, the Fitbit Charge 3 Special edition prices are more expensive, namely thanks to the additional tech inside powering Fitbit Pay.
 This allows you to make contactless payments at select stores (with the icon to the left), which can be handy for buying a bottle of water while out for a run.